IBM/istio101/workshop/exercise-5/README.md

    http://169.60.72.58:31702
    ```

-## (Optional) Set up the Istio Ingress controller to work with IBM Cloud Kubernetes Service
+## (Optional) Set up the Istio Ingress Gateway to work with IBM Cloud Kubernetes Service

 **Note:** This task requires a standard cluster.

-To have an IBM-provided DNS for the Guestbook app, you must set up the Istio Ingress controller to route traffic to the Kubernetes Ingress application load balancer (ALB).
+To have an IBM-provided DNS for the Guestbook app, you must set up the Istio Ingress Gateway to route traffic to the Kubernetes Ingress application load balancer (ALB).

 The IBM Ingress service provides IBM Cloud users with a secure, reliable, and scalable network stack to distribute incoming network traffic to apps in IBM Cloud.
 You can enhance the IBM-provided Ingress application load balancer by adding annotions.
 Learn more about [Ingress for IBM Cloud Kubernetes Service](https://console.bluemix.net/docs/containers/cs_ingress.html#ingress).